Into the Blue: American Writing on Aviation and Spaceflight

 Read two sample chapters on Story of the Week:

-E-book edition: Into the Blue is available for the Kindle, iPad (through iTunes), Nook, Google Books, Kobo, and Sony Reader.
+E-book edition: Into the Blue: American Writing on Aviation and Spaceflight is available for the Kindle, iPad (through iTunes), Nook, Google Books, and Kobo.

 Now that flying has become routine ––an affair of tray tables, carry-ons, and Homeland Security checkpoints––it is easy to forget that little more than a hundred years ago, every attempt to build a working airplane had failed and space travel was inconceivable except as fantasy.
 Realizing the dream of flight required astonishing ingenuity, daring, and heroic sacrifice.
 Each advance opened new and scarcely imaginable vistas, transforming not only distance but war, commerce, and our sense of our place in the universe.